 Traditional and Roth IRAs have the following rules and limitations:

 - Maximum annual contributions for tax year 2019 are $6,00 per individual under age 50, and $7,000 per individual age 50 or older.
 This maximum is for total traditional and Roth contributions.

 - Taxpayers age 70.5 and over are not eligible to contribute to traditional IRA, but Roth contributions are still an option.

 - Contributions are limited to taxable compensation for the year.
-For married-filing-joint taxpayers, one spouse’s taxable compensation may allow a spouse without sufficient taxable compensation for the year to contribute to their own IRA.
+For married-filing-joint taxpayers, one spouse’s taxable compensation may allow contributions for the other spouse.